nexaitch/nxh-book-recs/README.md

 ## Mathematics

 * [Open Textbook Initiative](https://aimath.org/textbooks/) — resource from American Institute of Mathematics with links to high-quality open access textbooks in various fields of Mathematics
+* [An Infinitely Large Napkin](https://github.com/vEnhance/napkin) — essentially a book on university mathematics for non-math majors, goes very deep in terms of content but leans more towards intuition rather than formality

 ## Linguistics / Languages